 nmcli connection show "Circuit Digest" | grep ipv4

-This told me how the IP was currently being assigned, usually set to ipv4.method: auto when using DHCP.
+This told me how the IP was currently being assigned, usually set to IPv4.method: auto when using DHCP.

-Step 5: Set the Static IP Address
+Step 5: Configure the Static IP Address on Raspberry Pi

 I decided to give my Pi the address 192.168.29.155, which is within my subnet and outside my router’s dynamic DHCP pool.
 Here’s the exact command I used: